 The DAO creators reported a recursive call bug within the software and told the members who had already financed more than 50 projects that their investments were not at risk.
 However, while the Ethereum network was still impenetrable, the DAO platform became the victim of a hack attack on June 18 2016 that saw the transfer of 3.6 million Ether tokens into a “child DAO” – a platform with a similar structure to DAO.

 The hack dropped Ether from $20 to $13 and drained almost a third of the total number of tokens.
 The value of lost Ether was estimated at $50 million.
 In the aftermath, two sides emerged.
 One claimed that the working algorithm of Ethereum was unbreakable, and another asked for a hard fork in the protocol that would return the stolen funds to the investors and prevent future hack attacks.

 The second side won, and in July 2016, Buterin confirmed the hard fork, which did not please some of the Ether miners.
 They did not adhere to the newly created chain (Ethereum) and followed the old Ethereum Classic protocol (ETC).

 Currently, the Ethereum community is still divided, but new investors, developers, and miners choose to run codes on the new, forked Ethereum chain.
 As a result, both Ethereum, and ETC remain two popular cryptos actively developing and strengthening their positions in the market.

 The Ethereum network is run by the Ethereum Virtual Machine that executes scripts and enables developers to run any code they want, from smart contracts to DAOs.

 The Ethereum protocol is subject to periodic upgrades that improve its architecture and security.
 It has a universal value that allows users to build and run any smart contract or transaction type.
-One can develop games, businesses, apps, p2p modules, or organizations without being subject to censorship or discrimination.
+One can develop games, businesses, apps, p2p modules, or organizations without censorship or discrimination.